-A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
+The small number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials were generally cooperative and responsive to domestic NGO views on most subjects.
 The government interacted with and provided financial support to some domestic organizations.

-Government Human Rights Bodies: An autonomous ombudsman handled complaints of maladministration and human rights abuses in the public sector, and the government generally cooperated with the ombudsman.
-The Office of the Ombudsman had inadequate staff, and some criticized its effectiveness.
+Government Human Rights Bodies: An autonomous ombudsman handled complaints of maladministration, including some human rights abuses in the public sector, and the government generally cooperated with the ombudsman.
+The Office of the Ombudsman had inadequate staff, however, and some criticized its effectiveness.
 Public awareness of the office and its services was low.
-It reported 18 cases of alleged police torture between 2006 and 2013, and referred two cases to the DPP for prosecution.
-The ombudsman determined there was insufficient evidence to justify referring the 16 remaining cases for prosecution.